jusales3270/postiz-app/README.md

 ## Quick Start

-To have the project up and running, please follow the [Quick Start Guide](https://docs.postiz.com/quickstart)
+To have the project up and running, please follow the [Quick Start Guide](https://docs.somapost.com/quickstart)

-## Invest in the Postiz Coin :)
+## Invest in the SomaPost Coin :)

 DMsTbeCfX1crgAse5tver98KAMarPWeP3d6U3Gmmpump